dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 shadows exist as information forms in the collective unconsciousness.
 This would include God -- or man's conception of God -- one such being that emerged from the collective unconsciousness.
 How?
-The concept of monotheistic God represents the nadir of belief
-systems: monotheism is the most marketable basis for a belief system.
+The concept of monotheistic God represents a nadir of theistic belief systems: monotheism is the most marketable basis for a belief system.
 It is simple to digest, easy to understand and stable.
 It is not subject to the same power dynamics as polythestic belief systems.